launchcodedev/app-config/docs/guide/intro/schema-validation.md

 title: Schema Validation
 ---

-Your configuration is nothing if you can't constrain it.
+Your configuration is dangerous if you can't constrain it.
 Runtime errors can happen any time, causing anywhere from small to catastrophic damage.
-Remember that most of the time, configuration values are only read in some execution pathways, so it may be days before you notice a problem.
+Remember that most of the time, configuration values are only read in some execution pathways, so it may be days before you notice a problem (or worse, you never do).

-The core feature of app-config is the way it validates configuration values.
+The core feature of app-config is its **validation** of config values.

 We've noticed that (especially in the Node.js ecosystem) many packages define their [own](https://github.com/jquense/yup) [validation](https://joi.dev/)